ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 --- abstract

-This document defines a mechanism for delegating authorization to a piece of software, and conveying that delegation to the software.
+GNAP defines a mechanism for delegating authorization to a piece of software, and conveying that delegation to the software.
 This delegation can include access to a set of APIs as well as information passed directly to the software.

-This document has been prepared by the GNAP working group design team of Kathleen Moriarty, Fabien Imbault, Dick Hardt, Mike Jones, and Justin Richer.
-This document is intended as a starting point for the working group and includes decision points for discussion and agreement.
-Many of the features in this proposed protocol can be accomplished in a number of ways.
-Where possible, the editor has included notes and discussion from the design team regarding the options as understood.

 --- middle